Resources for Members

 - a career counselor in private practice

-- a Career Development Facilitator in a Veterans Administration or one-stop career center
+- a Career Services Provider (formerly called a Career Development Facilitator) in a Veterans Administration or one-stop career center

 - a school counselor

 - a career specialist in a college career services center

 - a career consultant in retirement planning or

 - a professor who teaches courses in career development or career counseling.

 What services do NCDA members perform?
 NCDA members provide professional services and support across the life span.
 For example:

 - A school counselor helps elementary students learn about the world of work and workers; encourages middle school students become aware of career clusters and identify areas of personal strengths and interests; and assists high school students relate academic studies to potential career goals.

 - A career specialist in a college career services center provides career counseling; helps students prepare resumes and practice for interviews; may arrange career fairs for students and employers; and advises students on obtaining the benefits of an internship or related experience.